siudd/epl_2223_analysis/README.md

 ```

 ### Average team age
-<p>Everyone know ManCity is the champion last season.
+Everyone know ManCity is the champion last season.
 I want to know if player age have an impact on that with below query.
-I included only team with average player age larger than all player average age.</p>
+I included only team with average player age larger than all player average age.

 ```sql
 select round(avg(p.age),2) as avg_age